-The world has been under a storm cloud basically since this year started.
+The world has been under a storm cloud basically since the beginning of 2021.
 As a result, your daily newsfeed likely appears as an endless doomscroll of stressful update after stressful update after stressful update.
 And the answer to the question of what is doomscrolling, exactly, probably sounds close to what you’d guess: the hardly healthy habit of regularly flipping through all your social media platforms and news updates in attempt to cope with a crisis by constantly searching for answers in the form of new information.

 Doomscrolling “leads to habitually checking your phone for new insights and information,” says Bethany Baker, digital-wellness expert and executive director of tech-free experience company A-GAP.
 “This usually just sends the ‘truth seeker’ down a thorny rabbit hole of social media posts, biased opinions, negative content, and disinformation, which isn’t doing them any good and leaves them feeling defeated.
 The news cycle has become more intense over the past few months and the never-ending consumption can become toxic.”